edahelsinki/EDAdemoR/README.md

 # Shiny example of explorative data analysis

 This is a small demonstration of how to use R and Shiny for explorative data analysis using a fluid HTML5 based web browser interface.
+This system can be used as a skeleton for implementing interactions on more complex models.

 This is not supposed to be a full application, but it should contain all components that you need to make the UI and server parts working.
 Examples of more complete applications: